Strangford ferry fares

 Full fare must be received at the ticket office in Strangford within one week (SmartCards will not be accepted as late payment).

-All passengers and cargo are carried subject to the conditions of carriage, available on request from Strangford ferry terminal.
+All passengers and cargo are carried under the conditions of carriage, available if asked for from Strangford ferry terminal.

 SMS text message alert service